 1920’s-Barrick and Kiser Families Grow

-In July of 1920, now 19 year-old George Dean Barrick married 16 year-old Leona Elizabeth Depue in Craig, Colorado.
+In July of 1920, now 19-year-old George Dean Barrick married 16-year-old Leona Elizabeth Depue in Craig, Colorado.
 The Depue family had moved to the Moffat County from Weld County, north of Denver, sometime around or just before 1917.
-Leona was the youngest daughter of seven Depue children, two of which had died before she was born.
+Leona was the youngest daughter of seven Depue children, two of whom had died before she was born.
 Leona’s father, John Wesley Depue, died in Craig in 1917, at the age of 55.

 George Dean and Leona Barrick had their first child in 1921, George Dean, Jr. In 1924, Frances Elizabeth was born, followed by three more daughters, Virginia Dale (1928), Lucy Mildred (1934), and Gladys Faye (1939).
 All the children were born in Craig.

 Earl and Mabel Kiser would have two more sons, Loren Dale (1922) and Hubert Leroy (1925).
 They were both born in Craig.
 Vernon attended the High Mesa School until 1933 when he graduated from grade school.
 The next Fall he began attending High School in Craig; however, transportation to and from school was enough of an issue to warrant mentioning in the family history: